State of the Union 2020: Rush Limbaugh receives the Presidential Medal of Freedom - Go Tech Daily

 The White House announced the award, the nation’s highest civilian honor, in an earlier press release detailing the guests of the President and the First Lady.
 In it, they described Limbaugh as “a champion of the Constitution, a defender of civic engagement and a committed patriot”.

 Limbaugh was seated next to the first lady in the Congress gallery for Tuesday’s speech.
-He has been a staunch supporter of President Trump and his politics over the years.

-Limbaugh announced on his national television program Monday that he is battling advanced lung cancer.
+He is widely recognized as the key to the Republican takeover of Congress in 1994 and has strongly supported Trump and other Republicans.

+Limbaugh has often been accused of hate speech, including fanaticism and blatant racism, through his comments and sketches such as “Barack the Magic Negro”, a song featured on his show that former President Barack Obama “renders white guilty happy “and called Obama” black, but not authentically “.

+Its popularity survived the bricks and flourished despite personal misfortunes.
+In 2003 Limbaugh admitted addiction to painkillers and went into rehabilitation.

 The Associated Press contributed to this report.